 Today the river is officially called Kwae Yai.

 You can book in advance from Hua Lamphong station.
 Or on the day.
 Tickets cost 130 bhat for a return ticket.
 You cannot get a refund for this ticket.
+It is a second class carriage with fans.
+Not so difficult.

 The following is the official timetable.
 Sometimes they are handed out, more often they are not.
 Please be aware that this train is often late in arriving at various stations so always ask the conductors how long you have at each stop to be sure.
 Their English is weak but they are used to pointing at their watches!